WHAT IS THE TULIP BREAKING VIRUS?

 In the 21st century there appears to be only one place where the breeding of broken Tulips is alive and well and that is 'The Wakefield and North of England Tulip Society' - the last of the great Tulip Societies in Great Britain.

-How to Grow Tulips?
+How to Grow Species Tulips from Seed

-Old Dutch Tulips - Tulip 'Absalom'
+OLD DUTCH TULIPS - Tulip 'Absalom'